Rustin170506/tokio-console-web/README.md

     pnpm install
     ```

-4. Run `pnpm dev` to start the development server.
+4. Install `wasm-pack` to build the histogram wasm module.

     ```sh
+    pnpm install -g wasm-pack
+    ```

+5. Run `pnpm dev` to start the development server.

+    ```sh
     pnpm dev
     ```

-5. Access the web console at `http://127.0.0.1:0000` in your browser.
+6. Access the web console at `http://127.0.0.1:0000` in your browser.

 ## 🛠️ Contributing